MicrosoftDocs/cognitive-toolkit-docs/articles/Setup-CNTK-on-Windows.md

 ## NVIDIA CUDA 8

+[!IMPORTANT]
-***Important*** In case you have a first-time Visual Studio 2015 installation as described above, you will need to install NVIDIA CUDA 8 now, even if you have already an existing installation of CUDA 8!
+In case you have a first-time Visual Studio 2015 installation as described above, you will need to install NVIDIA CUDA 8 now, even if you have already an existing installation of CUDA 8!
 The NVIDIA CUDA 8 installation adds support to the NVIDIA development tools to the Visual Studio environment, which is required to build CNTK successfully.

 CNTK is set to build with CUDA 8.0.
 Download and install the NVIDIA CUDA 8.0 Toolkit:

 * Download the required package from [this download page](https://developer.NVIDIA.com/CUDA-downloads)
 * Run the installation procedure

 Make sure that the following CUDA environment variables are set to the correct path (the NVIDIA Cuda installer will create these for you).
 Default installation paths are assumed:

 ```
 CUDA_PATH="C:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\v8.0"
 CUDA_PATH_V8_0="C:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\v8.0"